Last updated: August 29, 2017

-Johnson & Johnson has hit the news again, this time with having to pay $72 million in damages to an Alabama woman (now sadly deceased) who claimed the company’s baby talcum powder and other products caused her ovarian cancer.
-Johnson’s baby powder is regularly added to baby registries because it’s just part of diaper changing, right?
+Johnson & Johnson has hit the news yet again, this time with having to pay $417 million for not adequately warning users of the cancer risks of talc in its baby powder.
+In 2016, they had to pay $72 million in damages to an Alabama woman (now sadly deceased) who claimed the company’s baby talcum powder and other products caused her ovarian cancer.
+But wait, Johnson’s baby powder is regularly added to baby registries because it’s just part of the diaper changing process, right?
 No, we’re here to change your thoughts on this very, very important topic.

 What is talc?